tmg0/acao/README.md

 - [`sed`](./packages/sed/README.md)
 - [`volta`](./packages/volta/README.md)

-Considering about removing the `fs` module from the presets in next version and recommend using `defineRunner` to wrap operations.
+Considering about removing the `fs` module from the presets in next version and recommend using `defineRunner` instead.

 ### `SSH`